grimdork/climate/README.md

 Helper to get typical directory paths for configuration data.
 Basically makes dot-directories in $HOME (most systems) for config directories in $HOME/Library/Application Support (macOS).

 ## str
 Currently just an extended strings.Builder which can write out all common variable types, maps and slices with the same function.
+Also satisfies the io.Writer interface.